 b.
 The Company is engaged in the design, development, production, marketing and sale of electronic security with remote management solutions, and complementary products for the mass residential and small commercial markets.
 These solutions can be monitored and enable remote management of the premises for security, and automation and video application.
-The registered office of the Group is located at 14 Hachoma Street, Rishon LeZion, Israel c.
-Definitions:
+The registered office of the Company is located at 14 Hachoma Street, Rishon LeZion, Israel a.
+Basis of presentation of the financial statements: